 Our team is constantly working to update our course lists to provide options for you to complete this requirement.
 However, our team realizes our lists are limited.
 Please meet us and during advising, we will review your academic plan with you to identify a course that will fulfill this requirement.

-• Submit a transcript that indicates that you received a 3.0 or better in the course.
+Submit a transcript that indicates that you received a 3.0 (B) or better in the course via the Canvas assignment.

 Leadership Course Description